guessi/kubectl-grep/README.md

     now it support Nodes, Pods, Deployments, DaemonSets, and HPAs

-Is it possible to search StatefulSets, DaemonSets, etc?
+Is it possible to search StatefulSets, etc?

     sure, but not yet supported, I need more time to write code, and tests